-- A whole-school approach that utilises a multi-faceted approach to bullying prevention - An increased awareness of bullying in our college community through: - > Bullying prevention sessions with students during transition - > Year group and whole school assemblies - > Use of the Bullying Spectrum resource in education sessions and during individual incidents (see below).
+- A whole-school approach that utilises a multi-faceted approach to bullying prevention. - An increased awareness of bullying in our school community through: - > Bullying prevention sessions with students during transition. - > Year group and whole school assemblies. - Bullying sessions with the Theatrical Response Group (Constable Care Child Safety Foundation) named 'Isolation' with all Year 7, 8 and 9 students. - > Use of the Bullying Spectrum resource in education sessions and during individual incidents (see below).